faroukmokhtar/GNN/README.md

 The latter-half of Quarter 1 will introduce you to further topics to inform possible avenues for further research.

+The report can be produced in a 4-page 2-column Physical Review Letters (PRL) format.
+The LaTeX package (RevTeX) can be found here: <https://journals.aps.org/revtex>
+More information can be found here: https://journals.aps.org/prl/authors

 ## Section Participation

 Participation in the weekly discussion section is *mandatory*.
 Each